odoo/documentation/content/applications/finance/fiscal_localizations/employment_hero.rst

         :alt: The Employment Hero "Business ID" number is in the URL

    - You can choose any Odoo journal to post the payslip entries.
+#.
+Configure the tax by going to :menuselection:`Accounting --> Configuration --> Taxes`.
+Create the
+   necessary taxes for the Employment Hero payslip entries.
+Fill in the tax code from **Employment Hero** in the :guilabel:`Matching Employment Hero Tax` field.

 How does the API work?
 ----------------------